user1342/AutoDroid/README.md

 python AutoDroid.py example_config.json
 ```
 # Commands and blocks
 The AutoDroid configuration file can be provided with a series of commands to execute on the target devices, these commands are run locally on your machine and so the programs and files being called must be present.
-These commands can be in either a list format (as can be seen in the example above) or as a key value pair map.
-These key value pairs are defined as blocks of commands, where the constant (escribed below) ```block:<block name>``` can be used to run a block.
+These commands can be in either a list format (as can be seen in the example above) or as a key value pair map/ dict.
+These key value pairs are defined as blocks of commands, where the key is the block name and the value is a list of commands.
+The constant (described below) ```block:<block name>``` can be used to run a block and provides a simple loop/ call-back feature.
 An example of using blocks can be seen below.

 ```json
 {